lwhite14/dorset-lang/README.md

 ```
 ### Building
-Dorset requires cmake, LLVM, and of course a C++ compiler (gcc, msvc, clang).
+Dorset requires cmake, LLVM, and of course a C++ compiler (gcc, msvc, clang) to build.
+The dorsetc compiler uses clang, so you will need to install the clang package on Linux or install the pre-built LLVM binaries on Windows.
 > **Note**
-> It is recommended to use Clang.
+> It is recommended to use Clang for building dorset-lang.
 If building LLVM from source, make sure to include the Clang subproject.
 ```
 git clone https://github.com/lwhite14/dorset-lang.git
 cd dorset-lang